danieltsc/eventplanner/README.md

     npm start
     ```

-3. Go to the `frontend` folder and run the following commands:
+3. Go to the `client` folder and run the following commands:

     ```
     npm install